davidyaranon/SFML_CPP_Game_Falling_Fruits/README.md

 # SFML_CPP_GAME
 Simple 2D Game made while learning SFML.
-I included a ZIP file to play game yourself :) go into Game/GameTest.exe (totally safe to run on Windows will NOT steal info)
+I included a .exe file to play game yourself :) download the Game folder and run the .exe file included in it